GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/tags.rst

 What are the Astrodata Tags?
 ============================
-The Astrodata Tags identify the data represented in the ``AstroData`` object.
+The Astrodata Tags identify the data represented in the |AstroData| object.
-When a file on disk is opened with Astrodata, the headers are inspected to identify which specific AstroData class needs to be loaded, ``AstroDataGMOS``, or ``AstroDataNIRI``.
+When a file on disk is opened with |astrodata|, the headers are inspected to identify which specific |AstroData| class needs to be loaded, :class:`~gemini_instruments.gmos.AstroDataGmos`, :class:`~gemini_instruments.niri.AstroDataNiri`.
 Based on the class the data is associated to, a list of "tags" will be defined.
 The tags will tell whether the file is a flatfield or a dark, if it is a raw dataset, or if it has been processed by the recipe system, if it is imaging or spectroscopy.
 The tags will tell the users and the system what that data is and also give some information about the processing status.